Chris Poché - Architect

 Chapter 9 - Ablution

 In the Bath, you're hidden from everyone, even your beloved Charles.
 Here, you are as far as you can be from the public world, protected by a labyrinth of rooms and walls and doors, alone with your biology.
 The window is high and small.
 It lets in light, but not view.
-The surfaces are hard because the Bath knows things will get messy and need to be cleaned.
-Systems of moving water and air work to whisk away the things you no longer need.
-There are bright lights and mirrors allowing you to examine yourself with brutal, clinical scrutiny.
+The surfaces are hard and easy to clean because the Bath knows things are gonna get messy.
+Complex, hidden systems move water and air to whisk the unpleasantness away.
+The Bath locks the door, trains bright lights on you, and offers you mirrors so you can examine yourself with brutal, clinical scrutiny.
 Tucked behind one of the mirrors is a shallow cabinet where you can hide the medicines nobody knows you take.
 Not even your ego accompanies you here as you drop your illusions and become your unadorned self - noisy and hairy and plain.
 And only here, after being reduced to your most elemental form, can you begin the transition back into the world, exiting the warm water, preparing your hair and skin and teeth to go back through the layers, changing again from individual, to partner, to family, to friend, to acquaintance, to neighbor.
 Then, beyond the gate, to stranger.

 0 Comments